Cookest/cookest-backend/README.md

 Cookest is an AI-assisted meal planning and kitchen management platform.
 This repository contains the **Rust backend API** powering authentication, recipes, inventory tracking, meal planning, subscription management, AI chat, and supermarket price scraping.

+> **⚠️ UI branch notice**
+> The `ui` branch that previously existed in this repository is **no longer active**.
+The Flutter mobile app has been extracted from that branch and now lives in the dedicated `UI/` folder at the monorepo root (`../UI/`).
+All future Flutter development happens there.
+The `ui` branch will not receive further updates and should be considered archived.
+See [`../UI/README.md`](../UI/README.md) for the current Flutter codebase.

 ---

 ## Table of Contents